selunders/pong/README.md

 This is a recreation of the classic video-game Pong.
 It also includes some
 ## Quick Launch:

-1. Double-click the pong.exe file and it will run.
+1. Double-click the Pong.exe file and it will run.
 2. Follow the on-screen instructions to play.

 ## Compiling the code